coronel08/my-notes/notes/docs/aws.md

         * Basic Monitoring - metrics every 5 mins
         * Detailed Monitoring - metrics every 1 min
         * High Resolution - metrics every 1 second, alarm can be triggered as often as 10 seconds
     * Logs - Can go to S3 for archival, stream to ElasticSearch.
-By default no longs from EC2 will go to CloudWatch.
+By default no logs from EC2 will go to CloudWatch.
 Can be setup on premise also.
 Never expire by default
         * Cloudwatch Logs Agent - old version of agent, can only send CloudWatch logs
         * CloudWatch Unified Agent - Can collect additional metrics like ram etc.
     * Events - send notifications can schedule on a CRON or event pattern.